 The business model is very simple: individuals like yourself have extra space in their property and want to utilize it in a way to subsidize their cost of ownership, just like house hacking.
-Travelers need an affordable place that they can rest for a quick trip to town or an alternative option to corporate housing if they need longer accommodations.
+Travelers need an affordable place where they can rest for a quick trip to town or an alternative option to corporate housing if they need longer accommodations.

 Airbnb was created with a sharing economy in mind – it started out just as a small startup in San Francisco but is operating more listings than the largest hotel chains in the world!

 Airbnb is almost completely dependent on potential hosts like yourself.
 The company itself does not hold any property and effectively acts as a middleman to connect travelers with hosts.
 Over the past few years, the popularity of Airbnb has continued to rise resulting in a shortage in inventory on Airbnb.
 As a Super Host myself, I have seen my occupancy rates shoot up to over 90% during peak demand months!
 Even as I increase the price of my listing to allow my cleaners some rest time and allow for renovations, it seems like the demand never stops.

 This indicates a HUGE opportunity for prospective hosts to capture their piece of the pie and increase your passive income.

 How To Make Money With Airbnb

-Now that I have your attention, I want to run through the financials of operating an Airbnb.
-One of the most important things to do before you tackle any side hustle is planning your business.
+Now that I have your attention, I want to run through the financials of operating an Air B and B. One of the most important things to do before you tackle any side hustle is planning your business.
 Of course, don’t be too risk-averse but you need to take calculated risks to achieve maximum profitability as well as ensure success.

 Traditional Lease vs. Short Term Airbnb Rental